DarrenChen0923/SPIF/README.md

 python heatmap_cnn_new.py --project_root <project_root> --grid <5,10,15,20>
 ```

-The model will be saved into `trained_models` folder.
+The model will be saved into the `trained_models` folder.

 ## Evaluation